eliteportal/data-dictionary/README.md

 This is the repository hosting [ELITE data model](https://github.com/Sage-Bionetworks/ELITE-data-models/blob/main/models/EL_data_model_v3.csv) and a set of [standardized metadata terms](https://github.com/nlee-sage/data_models_elite/tree/main/_data) that can be used to describe attributes in the data model.
 The data model defines attributes that are associated with a dataset type (e.g. clinical metadata) and their interdependencies.
 [Data Curator App (DCA)](https://dca.app.sagebionetworks.org/) pulls the data model when generating metadata template and validates manifests against it.
 This repository also houses the pipelines and workflows to streamline data model update and metadata dictonary management.

+# EL Metadata Dictionary Site

+EL Metadata Dictionary is a [Jekyll](https://jekyllrb.com/) site utilizing [Just the Docs](https://just-the-docs.github.io/just-the-docs/) theme and is published on [GitHub Pages](https://pages.github.com/).

+- `index.md` is the home page
+- `_config.yml` can be used to tweak Jekyll settings, such as theme, title
+- `_data/` folder stores data for Jekyll to use when generating the site
+- files in `docs/` will be accessed by GitHub Actions workflow to build the site

 # Setup

  a.
 Change the configuration yaml file to point to correct data model